 In other words, you are saying that the face angle is by far the most dominating factor for the initial direction of the ball.
 Is this not in direct contradiction with the “Ball Flight Laws”?

 Yes it is.
 According to the “old” ball flight laws, the initial direction of the ball (HLA) is 100% dictated by the club path.
 All the scientific people in the golf industry know that this is wrong, yet still a lot of PGA professionals use the incorrect ‘old’ ball flight laws in teaching.
 And many PGA organizations around the world do not teach their apprentice and member professionals according to the ‘true’ ball flight laws.Fredrik Tuxen, Trackman January 2009 Newsletter

-The science gets a bit headier beyond that - the downward angle of attack and its effect on the “true swing path” is considered - but the key piece is fairly clear: 85% of the ball’s initial direction is determined by the clubface angle and only 15% of the ball flight is determined by the path.
+The science gets a bit headier beyond that and the downward angle of attack and its effect on the “true swing path” is discussed.
+But the key piece is clear: roughly 85% of the ball’s initial direction is determined by the clubface angle and only 15% is determined by the path.

 These numbers vary little.
-You might think long drivers, who compress (actually "deform” is a better word) the bejeezus out of the golf ball, flip the ratio, but they actually push the numbers more towards the face, climbing into the low 90s.
-In fact, the ratio approaches 50/50 (but never gets there) when you swing a wedge due to the interaction with the grooves and the sliding along the clubface.
+You might think long drivers, who compress (“deform” is a better word) the bejeezus out of the golf ball, flip the ratio, but they actually push the numbers more towards the face, climbing into the low 90s.
+In fact, the ratio approaches 50/50 (but never gets below about 55/45) when you swing a wedge at a certain speed due to the contribution of the grooves with the path.
 Also, with the low loft, a putter can generate ratios approaching the mid to high 90% towards clubface contribution.